The History of Rome

 The exact origins of the city of Rome are still somewhat of a mystery.
 There are several theories all based on the writings of ancient authors and the archaeological discoveries.

 For this reason, the founding of Rome is based mainly on legend and myth, instead of solid facts and figures.
-The existence of a Roman Kingdom was even questioned during practically two centuries by expert historians.
+The existence of a Roman Kingdom was even questioned for practically two centuries by expert historians.